thomasebsmith/finances/README.md

 simulation and law.
 It includes tax estimation functionality and financial simulation functionality.

+Currently, tax rates are available for tax years 2021 and 2022, with 2023 brackets currently being added.

 ## Prerequisites
 You will need:
 - Git (to clone this repository)